 During assay development, scientists will select the most appropriate raw materials (reagents, membranes, labels and antibodies) and optimise the test depending on sample type and market requirements.

 In addition, the biomarker of interest may be better suited to a particular assay format or label.
 We explain the pros and cons of each assay type in our article, ‘Lateral flow immunoassay formats’.

-The quick and user-friendly protocols allow lateral flow assays to save time in a busy doctor or veterinary surgeries, or laboratories.
-Reader technology can aid in the rapid quantitative diagnosis and management of patients where other diagnostic methods may take longer.
+The quick and user-friendly protocols allow lateral flow assays to save time in a busy doctor or veterinary surgeries.
+In addition, desktop or Smartphone lateral flow reader technology can produce instant data to enhance the diagnosis and management of patients.

-By taking these scenarios into account Abingdon Health has developed products in order to utilise the capabilities of lateral flow assays.
+By taking these scenarios into account Abingdon Health has developed qualitative and quantitative products in order to utilise the capabilities of lateral flow assays.
 In addition, we have developed a large number of diagnostic tests, across many industry sectors, as part of our lateral flow assay and reader contract services.